Lasher09/NLP/2014-04-30-PostTagger.md

 __Program:__ PostTagger

-__Purpose and description:__ A simple program that will parse sentences and show the parts of speech.
+__Purpose and description:__ PostTagger is a simple program that will parse sentences and show the parts of speech.
+This can be useful for ESL instructors for breaking down sentences for their students.

 __Program capabilites:__
 * Have a variable that holds any sentence the user inputs